-Hours
+urs

 Basic Program 30

 M.B.A.
-Core Program
+Core Program 30

 Accounting Core Program 20

 Total 80

 M.B.A.
-PERSONNEL MANAGEMENT OPTION
+FINANCE OPTION

-This option to the general M.B.A. program offers an opportunity for concentration in the area of Personnel Management.
+This option to the general M.B.A. program offers an opportunity for concentration in the area of Finance and is recommended for students seeking financial management positions in industry and government.
 The requirements for the option are:

-Course Hours 5
+Course Hours

 AC 600 Essentials of Accounting and Finance 5

 EC 600 Economic Analysis 5

 IS 607 Management Information Systems 5

-MN 600 Essentials of Management and Marketing
+MN 600 Essentials of Management and Marketing 5

-QM 600 Production Management
+QM 600 Production Management 5

 QM 610 Business and Economic Statistics I

-Total Basic Program 30 0
+Total Basic Program 30